Hecke operators on topological modular forms: Introduction

 \begin{theoremalph} Let $d,n\geq 2$ be two coprime integers with $n$ not divisible by $3$ satisfying the following conditions: \begin{enumerate} \item $d\leq 1,000$ and for all $1\leq i\leq d-1$, the coefficient of $q^d$ in the $q$-expansion of $\Delta^i$ is divisible by $3$. \item For each prime factor $p$ of $n$ with exponent $e$, if $p\equiv_3 1$ then $e\equiv_6 0,1,3,4$, and if $p\equiv_3 2$ then $e$ is even. \end{enumerate} Then $\T_{dn,12d}(X)$ is irreducible over $\Q$ and has Galois group $\Sigma_{d}$, so Maeda's conjecture holds for $\T_{dn}^\cl$ acting on $S_{12d}$. \end{theoremalph}

 For example, this produces an infinite collection of Hecke operators $\T_{2p}^\cl$ acting on $S_{24}$ which satisfy Maeda's conjecture, as long as $p$ is congruent to $1$ modulo $3$.
 This is the first infinite collection of classical Hecke operators $\T_n^\cl$ satisfying Maeda's conjecture in a fixed degree where $n$ is composite.
 We also have a result at the prime $2$, although it is more complicated to state; see \Cref{primetwomaedaintext}.
-In general, the techniques used in this article highlight what has become a guiding principle for us:
+In general, this article highlights the following guiding principle:

-For example, a more in-depth study into stable Adams operations, Hecke operators, and Atkin--Lehner involutions on $\TMF$ (and its cousins $\Tmf$ and $Q(N)$) could yield further evidence for Maeda's conjecture at primes $p\geq 5$ (\Cref{higherprimesmaedaremark}), and hopefully lead to other applications as well.
+For example, a more in-depth study into stable Adams operations, Hecke operators, and Atkin--Lehner involutions on $\TMF$ (and its cousins $\TMF(\Ga)$, $\Tmf$, and $Q(N)$) could yield further evidence for Maeda's conjecture at primes $p\geq 5$ (\Cref{higherprimesmaedaremark}), and hopefully lead to other applications as well.